Child Pornography Laws

-Federal and state laws make it a crime to produce, possess, distribute, or sell pornographic materials that exploit or portray a minor (under the age of 18).
-Increasingly, child pornography laws are being utilized to punish use of computer technology and the Internet to obtain, share, and distribute pornographic material involving children, including images and films.
+Federal and state laws make it a crime to produce, distribute, or even just possess pornographic materials that portray a minor (someone under the age of 18).
+Increasingly, child pornography laws are being relied on to punish individuals who use the internet to share or obtain pornographic images and videos involving children.

 Federal laws addressing child pornography are:

 - 18 U.S.C. § 2251- Sexual exploitation of children

 - 18 U.S.C. § 2251A- Selling or buying of children